Neinndall/DBDAudioRenamer/README.md

 # DBDAudioRenamer
-It is a tool that can extract Dead by Daylight files and rename audio files based on XML files.
+It is a tool written in python, which can extract the files and rename them based on the XML files.

 # Features
-- Extract files from PAK files from UE (v.4.27)
+- [Removed, for now...]
+Extract files from PAK files from UE (v.4.27)
 - Extract sound files (.bnk -> .wem)
 - Convert audio files (.wem -> .ogg)
+- Convert audio files (.ogg -> .ogg revorb)
 - Rename audio files with the (.xml) files

-# [WIP] Future Features

 # Suggestions
 Any new feature suggestions?
 Create a ticket talking about it.